Vladimir Myshkin: Life and career

 In 1981, Myshkin was a member of the Soviet team that won the Canada Cup, the only time Canada failed to win the tournament.
 He played in one game and backed up Tretiak for the 8-1 victory in the final.

 In 1984, he won his only Olympic gold medal, backing up Tretiak for the last time.
-Tretiak retired after the tournament.

 In his first major event as starting goaltender of the Soviet national team, he led the Soviets to a perfect 5-0 record in the round robin of the 1984 Canada Cup by going 3-0 in his three starts before being defeated by Canada 3-2 in overtime in the semifinals.
-Nonetheless, Myshkin played spectacularly that game in a losing cause, being named the USSR's player of the game, and was named to the tournament all-star team for his heroics.
+Nonetheless, Myshkin played spectacularly that game in a losing cause, being named the USSR's player of the game, and was named to the tournament all-star team.

-As the starting goaltender of the national team, he backstopped them to a bronze medal at the 1985 World Championships and a gold in 1986 on home ice in Moscow.
+At the 1985 World Ice Hockey Championships Myshkin was selected for the first (and only) time as the starting goaltender of the national team.
+He backstopped them to a bronze medal after surprising medal round losses to Czechoslovakia and Canada, being the first time the Canadians beat the Soviet Union at the World Championships since 1961.
 The following year, the 31-year-old Myshkin was replaced by younger goaltenders Evgeny Belosheikin and Sergei Mylnikov.
-After 1986, he appeared only once more at the World Championships, that being in 1990 as the team's third-string goaltender in a largely token gesture, as Myshkin had already announced he would retire following the season.
+After 1985, he appeared in three more World Championships, but only as the team's third-string goaltender.
+In 1991 this was a largely sentimental gesture, as Myshkin had already announced he would retire following the season, and he backed up Andrei Trefilov and Alexei Marjin in the last World Championship in which the USSR would compete.

-Myshkin's final season would be a memorable one.
+Myshkin's final season in 1990 would be a memorable one.
 First, he won the Soviet League championship for the only time in his career, as his Dynamo club ended CSKA's long championship reign and won its first title since 1954.
-Then at the World Championships, after watching his team's first nine games, he was given the start in the very last game.
-He finished his career in style, shutting out Czechoslovakia 5-0 and clinched the gold medal.
+Then at the World Championships, after watching his team's first nine games, he replaced Artūrs Irbe in very last game for the final 3 plus minutes of the shut out versus Czechoslovakia 5-0 and clinched the gold medal.